 If you own stock, you have a voice in how companies are run.
-As a shareholder, you can be an activist for social and environmental issues you care about that are affected by the companies in which you invest.
+As a stockholder, you can be a shareholder activist for social and environmental issues you care about that are affected by the companies in which you invest.
 Take any or all of these steps to improve corporate conduct:

 1. Vote your proxies

 If you own direct company stock in a publicly traded company, not stock through a pooled investment like a mutual fund, you will receive an invitation to the company’s annual meeting of shareholders and a proxy ballot for voting your shares.
 To make sure that corporate managers know that shareholders want improvements in social and environmental performance, not just increased profits, it's important to vote your proxies.

 Proxy ballots arrive together with the proxy statement, which is a booklet that presents the details of the proposals that shareholders will vote on.
 Proxy voting is the primary forum where management seeks affirmation of what it is doing, and where shareowners weigh in on important issues.
 You can vote at the in-person meeting or you may use postal or electronic means.

 If you’re unhappy with corporate behavior, request a conversation with management about your concern.
 Letters from individual investors and consumers calling for specific changes to corporate conduct and or policy can be very useful.
 In a letter, shareholders identify their concerns and let management know that the company’s behavior and impacts are being monitored.